JenHsuan/product-listing-demo/README.md

 # Product Listing Demo Project
-## Description
+### Description
 It's an e-commerce demo page for the product listing which is made by Next.js, React, and Styled-Components.
-The document introduces the demo site, usages, and stacks I used.
+I will introduce the demo site, usages, and stacks I used in this document.

+### Requirements
+1. Implement item cell template (include portrait and landscape image container)
+2. Implement the layout of the product listing page
+3. Implement the interactions of the product listing page
+#### Demo site
+* https://product-listing-demo-seanhsieh.netlify.app/

-## Keywords
+### Keywords
 Next.js, React, Styled-Components, e-commerce

-## Demo
-* https://product-listing-demo-seanhsieh.netlify.app/

-## Developer Environment setting
 ### Usages

 * Installation